Skip to main content

 Health is often seen as expensive—gyms, supplements, treatments.
 Yet the basics are simple:

-balanced food, movement, rest, and gratitude.
-Walking in nature, eating home-cooked meals, and practicing mindfulness cost little but yield much.
+Balanced food, movement, rest, and gratitude.
+Walking in nature, eating home-cooked meals, and practising mindfulness cost little but yield much.

 Diseases remind us of our fragility.